THE BEST POWER METER PEDALS

 In the second half of the 2010s, we’ve seen the equivalent of a “selection” in the power meter marketplace.

-Power meter suppliers and products rose and fell based on user preference, prices across most power meters dropped considerably from the $1000-$2500 power meter purchase price, and power meter metrics and training approach converged around ones that more cyclists could easily interpret and do something with to achieve our goals.
+A group of power meter suppliers and products converged and moved away while others fell off the back.
+The cost of most power meters dropped considerably from the $1000-$2500 power meter purchase price.
+Power meter metrics and training approaches converged around ones that more cyclists could easily interpret and do something with to achieve our goals.

-Now, with lower-priced power meters, simpler installation and set up, better information to help choose proven ones, and a better understanding of enthusiasts can use them to their benefit, more cyclists are buying them.
+We now have lower-priced power meters that are easier to simpler installation and set up.
+There’s better information to help choose proven ones and a better understanding of how enthusiasts can use them to our benefit.
+The result is that more cyclists are buying them.

 We are now in the Early Majority stage when risk-averse users are adopting power meters.
 And in this stage, according to discussions with fellow enthusiasts using power meters and those selling them, improving speed and performance is no longer the only or even the primary reason we cyclists use power meters.

-With Zwift becoming the individual and group ride of choice for many mid-week and weather-bound enthusiasts, knowing your functional threshold power or FTP and your power-to-weight ratio has become the best way to pick the right group to ride with and both enjoy and challenge yourself.
+Zwift has the individual and group ride of choice for many mid-week, weather-bound, and Covid restricted enthusiasts.
+Knowing your functional threshold power or FTP and your power-to-weight ratio has become the best way to pick the right group to ride with to both enjoy and challenge yourself.

-Some are buying smart trainers with built-in power measurement for this purpose.
-But, power meters attached to your bike allow you to measure and compare yourself both on an indoor platform like Zwift and out on the road with your riding buddies in group rides, races and distance events or when you ride individually.
+Some are buying smart trainers with built-in power measurements for this purpose.
+But, power meters attached to your bike allow you to measure and compare yourself both on Zwift and out on the road with your riding buddies in group rides, races, and distance events or when you ride individually.
 Along with that comes the measurement consistency and confidence you get from using the same power measuring tool regardless of whether you are riding indoors or on the road.